MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-mobile-configure.md

 ### Move numbers from Operator Connect to Operator Connect Mobile

-1. Ensure you have eligible Microsoft 365 subscriptions for OCM and the OCM Add-on.
+1. Ensure you have eligible Microsoft 365 subscriptions for Operator Connect Mobile and the Operator Connect add-on license.
 You need to [remove the phone number to be moved for respective users](assign-change-or-remove-a-phone-number-for-a-user.md#remove-a-phone-number-from-a-user).
 Contact your existing Operator Connect provider to remove the phone numbers from your tenant.

 2. Contact your operator to port your numbers to Operator Connect Mobile on an eligible wireless voice plan which is SIM-enabled.
-To find your operator's website, see [Microsoft 365 Operator Connect directory](https://cloudpartners.transform.microsoft.com/practices/microsoft-365-for-operators/directory).
+To find your operator's website, see the [Microsoft 365 Operator Connect directory](https://cloudpartners.transform.microsoft.com/practices/microsoft-365-for-operators/directory).

 3. After your operator completes the porting order, your operator will upload the numbers to your tenant.